 When you save and publish the post or page, the video will now have VideoObject Schema structured data associated with it in the HTML.
 The embed and structured data will look similar to this in your HTML.

-I encourage you to test the page to ensure the Schema structured data validates and is eligible for Google’s rich results.
+I encourage you to validate and test pages that use the video block to ensure the Schema structured data is eligible for Google’s rich results.